giosg/django-rest-framework/docs/api-guide/fields.md

 ---

-**Note:** The serializer fields are declared in fields.py, but by convention you should import them using `from rest_framework import serializers` and refer to fields as `serializers.<FieldName>`.
+**Note:** The serializer fields are declared in fields.py, but by convention you should import them using `from rest_framework2 import serializers` and refer to fields as `serializers.<FieldName>`.

 ---